 He who testifies about these things says, “Yes, I am coming quickly.”
 Amen!
 Come, Lord Jesus!
 Revelation 22:20

-Follow me… as I follow Jesus Christ in 2019 or until He comes back.
+Follow me… as I follow Jesus Christ until He comes again.